AI Virtual Try-On for Fashion Brands: The Complete 2026 Guide

 Sign up and pick your Twiink plan

 Day 1Go to twiink.ai/register and create your account.
-For a pilot, the Basic plan (₹449 for 10 images) is enough to validate quality on your first SKUs.
-For a catalog batch, Pro (₹1,999 for 50 images) covers most first launches.
-Premium (₹3,499 for 100 images) is best for large initial drops.
+For a pilot, the Basic plan ($5/mo) is enough to validate quality on your first SKUs.
+For a catalog batch, Pro ($25/mo) covers most first launches.
+Premium ($100/mo) is best for large initial drops.
 1 token = 1 image, so there's no complexity to track.

 Configure your model profiles

-Day 1–2Inside Twiink, choose your model attributes: skin tone, body type, and size range.
+Day 1 to 2Inside Twiink, choose your model attributes: skin tone, body type, and size range.
 Coverage goes from XXS to 4XL+.
-For Indian D2C brands, select South Asian skin tone profiles to signal authenticity to your audience.
-Lock 2–3 consistent profiles for visual coherence across your catalog — consistency is what makes an AI catalog look premium.
+Select skin tone profiles that reflect your target audience for authentic representation.
+Lock 2 to 3 consistent profiles for visual coherence across your catalog, consistency is what makes an AI catalog look premium.

 Upload, generate, and QA

-Day 2–7Upload your flat-lays to the Twiink dashboard, select your model profile, and click Generate.
+Day 2 to 7Upload your flat-lays to the Twiink dashboard, select your model profile, and click Generate.
 Twiink produces photorealistic on-model images in minutes.
-Start with your 5–10 best-selling SKUs.
+Start with your 5 to 10 best-selling SKUs.
 For each output, check against the original flat-lay: verify colour accuracy, clean fabric fall, and no artefacts at collar or sleeve edges.
 Approve and download in high resolution directly from the dashboard.

 Publish, measure, and scale

 Day 7 onwardUpload approved images to your Shopify product pages, Instagram grid, and ads.
 Run for 4 weeks, then compare conversion rate, return rate, and cost per image against your previous catalog.
-Most brands see lift in 2–3 weeks.
-Use that data to justify expanding to your full SKU library — and to decide which SKUs need traditional photography for complex fabrics or hero campaigns.
+Most brands see lift in 2 to 3 weeks.
+Use that data to justify expanding to your full SKU library, and to decide which SKUs need traditional photography for complex fabrics or hero campaigns.

 Results: CVR, Volume, and ROI

-Here's what brands actually see after switching.
-Use +5% conversion as your minimum target — anything above that is real.
+Here is what brands actually see after switching.
+Use +5% conversion as your minimum target, anything above that is real.

 Max CVR lift